 Connect with help in case of an emergency

 Did you know that one in four Americans aged 65+ will experience a fall this year?
 It's also important to note that every 11 seconds, an older adult is treated in the ER for a fall-related injury.
-Simply put, this is why a panic pendant is one of the most important home safety products for older adults.
+Simply put, this is why an emergency pendant is one of the most important home safety products for older adults.

 Protect your home's main entry point